One way to understand the theory of the Tragedy of the Commons is to think about the ocean.

 The Tragedy of the Commons in 21st Century Alberta

-The Public Lands Act prohibits all-terrain vehicles or camping on public land (without permission) and it permits the leasing of portions of public land to farmers to allow their cattle to graze on, along with other permitted and prohibited uses.
+For example, the Public Lands Act prohibits certain activities on public land (without permission) and it permits the leasing of portions of public land to farmers to allow their cattle to graze on, along with other permitted and prohibited uses.

 This means that, although approximately 60% of Alberta is made up of ‘public’ lands, it is not actually a “free for all” in the way that Hardin described it.
 This restriction of provincial public land, through governmental regulation, is one way that we have tried to prevent the Tragedy of the Commons.